Nicotine withdrawal is different for every smoker. Every smoker feels different during withdrawal.

 - Having trouble thinking clearly and concentrating

 You may have tough days and easy days with these symptoms.
 Over time, the symptoms and cravings will fade as long as you stay smokefree.
 Medications and changing the things you do can help you manage withdrawal symptoms.

 For many smokers, cravings for a cigarette last much longer than other symptoms of withdrawal.
 Many people are surprised when cravings sometimes happen without warning.
 Cravings can be set off by reminders of smoking.
 These reminders are often called triggers.
 People, places, and things can trigger a craving.
 This means it's important to have a plan for how you'll handle a craving when it hits.

-The good news is that most cravings last for only 15-20 minutes.
-Finding ways to get through that short period of time is a key way to deal with cravings.
+The good news is that every craving will pass if you give it time and keep yourself busy.
+Finding ways to get through that period of time is a key way to deal with cravings.
 Anything that can distract you and keep you busy can be helpful.
 Getting active also can work.
-A 15-minute walk can help you distract yourself until the craving passes.
+A short walk can help you distract yourself until the craving passes.
 Most smokers who try nicotine replacement therapy find it helpful for getting through withdrawal and managing cravings.

 Nicotine Withdrawal Isn’t Dangerous